Savings Account: Introduction

 Savings account interest rate

-Although most banks offer 4% interest rate on savings bank accounts, there are many banks which offer a higher interest rate provided you maintains a minimum balance in the savings account.
-Certain banks also provide a lower interest rate on deposits.
+Most banks offer interest rate from 3.5% on savings bank accounts.
+But, there are many banks that offer a higher interest rate up to 7% provided you maintain a minimum balance in the savings account.

 Minimum balance to be maintained